Udacity: University credit courses

-Udacity announced a partnership with San Jose State University (SJSU) on 15 January 2013 to pilot three new courses—two algebra courses and an introductory statistics course (ST095)--available for college credit at SJSU for the Spring 2013 semester and offered entirely online.
-300 SJSU students had the opportunity to enroll for 3 units of college credit at a fixed cost of $150.
-Additionally, like other MOOCs, anyone could enroll anytime for free.
+Udacity announced a partnership with San Jose State University (SJSU) on 15 January 2013 to pilot three new courses — two algebra courses and an introductory statistics course (ST095) — available for college credit at SJSU in the Spring 2013 semester, entirely online.

 This first pilot resulted in pass rates below the traditional in-person SJSU class for all three courses.
 One hypothesis was that many of the students who had enrolled online had already taken and failed the traditional course, and therefore were likely to fail again.
 The pilot was repeated in the summer semester with an increased enrollment cap of 1000.
 In addition, the pilot was expanded to include two new courses, Intro to Programming (CS046) and General Psychology (PS001).
-This time, pass rates for the statistics, college algebra, and programming courses exceeded those of the traditional face-to-face course.

-Despite this, the partnership was suspended on 18 July 2013.
+This time, pass rates for the statistics, college algebra, and programming courses exceeded those of the traditional face-to-face course, despite which, the partnership was suspended on 18 July 2013.

 Nanodegree

-In June 2014, Udacity and AT&T announced the "Nanodegree" program, designed to teach programming skills needed to qualify for an entry-level IT position at AT&T. The coursework is said to take less than a year to complete, and cost about US$200/month.
-AT&T said it will offer paid internships to some graduates of the program.“We can’t turn you into a Nobel laureate,” Mr. Thrun said to a learner.
-“But what we can do is something like upskilling — you’re a smart person, but the skills you have are inadequate for the current job market, or don’t let you get the job you aspire to have.
+In June 2014, Udacity and AT&T announced the "Nanodegree" program, designed to teach programming skills needed to qualify for an entry-level IT position at AT&T. AT&T said it will offer paid internships to some graduates of the program.“We can’t turn you into a Nobel laureate,” Mr. Thrun said to a learner.
+“But what we can do is something like upskilling —you’re a smart person, but the skills you have are inadequate for the current job market, or don’t let you get the job you aspire to have.
 We can help you get those skills.”

 A cybersecurity nanodegree was announced at the RSA Conference in April 2018.
 As of the beginning of 2022, Udacity offered 78 nanodegrees.

 Course format

-Each course consists of several units comprising video lectures with closed captioning, in conjunction with integrated quizzes to help students understand concepts and reinforce ideas, as well as follow-up homework, which promotes a "learn by doing" model., Programming classes use the Python language; programming assignments are graded by automated grading programs on the Udacity servers.
+Each course consists of several units comprising video lectures with closed captioning, in conjunction with integrated quizzes to help students understand concepts and reinforce ideas, as well as follow-up homework, which promotes a "learn by doing" model.
+Programming classes use the Python language; programming assignments are graded by automated grading programs on the Udacity servers.